SteVio89/capsule/README.md

 # capsule

+> [!IMPORTANT]
+> **This is a prototype, and it is 100% AI-generated.**
+>
+> I know that.
+It is deliberate.
+Right now I am proving out whether all my ideas
+> actually work and — most importantly — whether this supports the way I like to
+> work with AI agents.
+Polish and refactoring come *after* that, not before.

 Run coding agents in a container, on a VM, on a git replica.

 `capsule` gives an agent (Claude Code, Cursor CLI) a full Linux machine to work